U.K. Professional Clients

 The requirements to have a legal address for your business: starting a business can be a daunting process; and the same can be said for the process of altering the structure of an established business.
 Whether you are registering your activities as a sole trader, a limited company or if you are restructuring your corporate format, Coddan can help you.

-To register your business as a private company you must submit the articles of association that will set out the business plan and the company's rules and regulations.
+To open your business as a private company you must submit the articles of association that will set out the business plan and the company's rules and regulations.

-When registering with Coddan Formations Agency, the minimum legal requirements of the application include the company name, a registered address, the applicant's personal information and a list of all members with the number of shares each one owns.
+When registering with Coddan, the minimum legal requirements of the application include the company name, a registered address, the applicant's personal information and a list of all members with the number of shares each one owns.

 It is a legal requirement in the United Kingdom that all businesses are registered at a physical location within the country.
 It does not have to be the place where you conduct your business but it must be able to have mail delivered to it.

 Should someone write asking to know the details of the registered office address you must reply within 5 working days.
 You are allowed to change your domiciled address but it must be in the same area as the initial application - if you set up your business within England and Wales, you must keep your registered offices in this region.

-All businesses with limited liability that are registered in the UK must have a legal address.
+All organisations with limited liability that are registered in the UK must have a legal address.
 A registered address is the one of the basic legal requirements and you will not be able to submit the articles of association without one.
-There are major benefits that come with registering your company as a private limited company.
+There are major benefits that come with setting-up your entity as a private limited company.